-The Harakah al-Yakin (HaY) group, which was formed after communal violence in 2012, claimed responsibility for the October attacks and the Brussels-based ICG said that interviews with members of the group revealed that HaY had ties with Saudi Arabia and Pakistan.
+The Harakah al-Yakin (HaY) group, which was formed after communal violence in 2012, claimed responsibility for the October attacks and the Brussels-based ICG said that interviews with members of the group revealed that HaY had ties to outfits in Saudi Arabia and Pakistan.

-Islamist groups such as the Taliban, "Islamic State" (IS) and al Qaeda in the Indian Subcontinent have often condemned the violence against Rohingya in Myanmar and called for a jihad against the authorities and the majority Buddhists.
+Islamist groups such as the Taliban, "Islamic State" (IS) and al-Qaida in the Indian Subcontinent have often condemned the violence against Rohingya in Myanmar and called for a jihad against the authorities and the majority Buddhists.

-TMyanmar's Nobel peace laureate Aung San Suu Kyi has criticised Rohingya "terrorists" for spreading "a huge iceberg of misinformation" about the current crisis.
+Myanmar's Nobel peace laureate and civilian leader Aung San Suu Kyi has criticized Rohingya "terrorists" for spreading "a huge iceberg of misinformation" about the crisis.

 She faces a dilemma.
-As a human rights icon - as she is known internationally, and also in the West - it is her duty to raise her voice in support of the Rohingya plight and denounce the acts by the government and the majority Buddhists, and also by instigators in the Rohingya camps.
+As a human rights icon — as she is known internationally — it is her duty to raise her voice in support of the Rohingya plight and denounce the acts by the government and the majority Buddhists, and also by instigators in the Rohingya camps.
 But Suu Kyi, who is Myanmar's de facto leader, does not want to lose support of the majority Buddhists for raising her voice in support of the Rohingya.

 How are Myanmar's neighboring countries reacting to the conflict?